XRP (XRP) Tokenomics

 Allocation Mechanism

-The initial distribution of the 100 billion XRP was highly centralized, primarily allocated to Ripple and the project's founders.
+The initial distribution of the 100 billion XRP tokens was divided primarily between the developing company (Ripple) and the project's founders.

 |---|---|---|---|